 Funnel Cakes

 It’s summertime, and that means outdoor fairs, festivals, and carnivals are popping up in just about every town throughout the Midwest.
-As you might have guessed, my favorite part about a summer fair is the food, especially the sweet and crispy funnel cakes, served piping hot with a thick dusting of powdered sugar.
-Americana at its finest!
+My favorite part about a summer fair is the food, especially the sweet and crispy Funnel Cakes, served piping hot with a thick dusting of powdered sugar.

 Prep Time 15 minutes